-- a.
-An incident report sheet - A member of staff will write a IRS'pink' and the letter 'P' will be written on the student's target sheet at the earliest appropriate opportunity - b.
-Make up Time If a student behaves in such a way that his/her learning is restricted then she will be asked to make up time with the class teacher or activity instructor, either in break or during LCU or Enrichment time after school. - c.
-Phone Call -From LCU staff or SMT, informing parents / carers about their child's inappropriate behaviour. - d.
-"Stay-back" at the end of school Monday to Thursday After a consideration of the incident reports at the end of the day, a period of 'stay back' during Curriculum enrichment.
-Taxis will be asked to wait until the official school finishing time. - e.
-Stay back at the end of school on Friday - If a student refuses to co-operate in a 'stay back', or his/her behaviour deteriorates further, then he/she will be required to remain in school for academic study on Friday afternoon after the other students have left.
+- a) An incident report sheet A member of staff will write a IRS (Incident Report Sheet) and the letter 'P' - b) will be written on the student's target sheet at the earliest appropriate opportunity - c) Make up Time If a student behaves in such a way that his/her learning is restricted then she will be asked to make up time with the class teacher or activity instructor, either in break or during Hub or Enrichment time after school. \\

+- d) Phone Call From Tutor, Hub Lead or Senior Management Team, informing parents/carers about their child's inappropriate behaviour. - e) "Stay-back" at the end of school Monday to Thursday After a consideration of the incident reports at the end of the day, a period of 'stay back' during Curriculum enrichment.
+Taxis will be asked to wait until the official school finishing time. \\ - f) Stay back at the end of school on Friday If a student refuses to co-operate in a 'stay back', or his/her behaviour deteriorates further, then he/she will be required to remain in school for academic study on Friday afternoon after the other students have left. \\ - \\ Sanction currently suspended due to COVID-19 restrictions in school